anisotropi4/siskin/README.md

 ﻿# siskin
 An approach to the creation of an ab initio transport network model for the East Midlands region of Great Britain.
-We model an idealised transport network model describing scaled peak hour and per day trips between population centres in the region based on trip estimates for 2050.
-Using mid-year 2020 population estimates to generate a set of sub-regions corresponding to the East Midlands, aggregate areas with > 10k population and apply network flow algorithms to generate the network scaled using the TEMPro transport network 2050 trip per day estimates
+We model an idealised transport network describing scaled peak hour and per day trips between population centres in the region based on estimates for 2050.
+After algorithmically generating a set of sub-regions corresponding to the East Midlands using mid-year 2020 population estimates, areas with > 10k population were aggregated and network flow algorithms applied to generate the network, scaled using the TEMPro transport network 2050 trip estimates.

 ## Base Population and Geography